acfr/RobustNeuralNetworks.jl/docs/src/introduction/package_overview.md

 # Package Overview

 `RobustNeuralNetwork.jl` contains two classes of neural network models: Recurrent Equilibrium Networks (RENs) and Lipschitz-Bounded Deep Networks (LBDNs).
-This page gives a brief overview of the two model architectures and how they are parameterized to automatically satisfy robustness certificates.
+This page gives a brief overview of the two model architectures and how they are parameterised to automatically satisfy robustness certificates.
 We also provide some background on the different types of robustness metrics used to construct the models.

 ## What are RENs and LBDNs?